Many times young students, who are following the finance stream, are not really sure what they actually want to do in future.

 In my earlier article – ‘A Guide to Becoming a World-Class Equity Research Analyst’ I had explained that for becoming an equity research analyst, you should typically have a degree or a diploma in finance, business or accounting from a reputed university.

-Further skill sets required to flourish in this career include good communication skills (both written as well as spoken), analytical mindset, decisive thinking, and excellent research skills.
+Further skill sets required to flourish in this equity research job, include good communication skills (both written as well as spoken), analytical mindset, decisive thinking, and excellent research skills.

 If you can combine both – excellent communication and data analysis skills effectively, you can be very successful in this field.

-Investment banking analysts are typically very well-paid professionals, but these spots necessitate specific financial skills, number-crunching abilities, superb communication skills (both verbal and written), and the ability to work very elongated and grueling hours.
+Investment banking analysts are typically very well-paid professionals, but these spots necessitate specific financial skills, number-crunching abilities, expertise in financial modeling, private equity, capital markets research and investment banking, superb communication skills (both verbal and written), and the ability to work very elongated and gruelling hours.

 One of the most significant skills that you will be expected to have is the profound knowledge of finance and money.